Historic home of the Lairds of Galashiels

-Galashiels is known for its textile mill industry and Reivers heritage, and the museum brings to life vibrant tales of the town, such as the story behind its ‘soor plooms’ motto.
-The museum takes you from the house’s historical roots as home to the Pringle family, with its painted ceiling dating from 1635, right through to its present day role in Galashiels, with information on the ‘Braw Lads Gathering’.
-This happens every year in the town and is based on a poem written by Robert Burns about Galashiels.
+Galashiels is known for its textile mill industry and Reivers heritage, and the museum brings to life vibrant tales of the town including the story behind its ‘Soor Plooms’ motto.
+Discover the house’s historical roots as home to the Pringle family, with its fabulous painted ceiling dating from 1635, through to its present day role in Galashiels and learn about the ‘Braw Lads Gathering’ which takes place in the town each year.

-As well as the museum, Old Gala House features several exhibition spaces which showcase a very busy and varied programme of contemporary arts and crafts exhibitions.
-The Clapperton Room also hosts a permanent exhibition dedicated to locally-born sculptor, Thomas Clapperton (1879-1962), famous for the London Liberty Store frieze and ‘Border Reiver’ war memorial.
+The Clapperton Room hosts a permanent exhibition dedicated to locally-born sculptor, Thomas Clapperton (1879-1962), famous for work including the London Liberty Store frieze and the ‘Border Reiver’ war memorial.
 It contains superb examples of his work and information on his background.

 Plan your visit

 The stunning gardens – complete with SiMBA tree of tranquility, picnic benches, fountain and waterfall – are maintained by Gala in Bloom volunteers.

 There is disabled access to the ground floor, disabled parking, toilets, baby changing and a hearing loop.
 Assistance dogs are welcome.
 There is a fax machine and free access to PCs.
 There are bike racks and the museum is accessible by public transport.
 Coach tours are welcome.